sharife/goldenthread-v2/site/content/about/people/_index.md

         Wynne also directs, vocal directs, produces, and performs regularly in the Bay Area.
 She is the co-founder and artistic director of SDC productions, a collaborative theatre and cabaret group.
 As a director and performer, she’s worked with various theater companies around the Bay Area, including San Francisco Playhouse, Shotgun Players, The Pear Theatre, Hillbarn Theatre, Berkeley Playhouse, Plethos Productions, and 3Girls Theater. [wynnechan.info](https://www.wynnechan.info/)
       link: ""
-    - bio: <strong>Michelle Mulholland</strong> *(she/her)* is an arts administrator
-        and costume designer with more than 20 years of experience in Bay Area theater.
-Michelle has been managing day to day operations at Golden Thread for the last decade with a solid foundation of non-profit management, member services, and fundraising experience from some of San Francisco’s finest arts and environmental justice organizations, including Brava Theater, Beach Blanket Babylon, Theater Artaud, the Commonwealth Club of California, The Coral Reef Alliance and Forests Forever.
-In that time, she has enabled the company’s exponential growth through the implementation of many key strategic initiatives and the institution of significant policies and procedures.
-She has twice served on grant panels for the San Francisco Arts Commission and was an active member of the TBA Theater Services Committee for many years.
-A freelance costume designer since 2008, she has designed for numerous Bay Area companies, including New Conservatory Theatre Center, Magic Theatre, Golden Thread Productions, Word for Word, Crowded Fire Theater, African-American Shakespeare Company, Z Space, Lorraine Hansberry Theatre, Cutting Ball Theater, and Brava Theater.
-She has also worked with Teatro Zinzanni, ACT, and the SFMOMA.
-      credit: Managing Director (outgoing)
-      image: /img/archive/2012/03/Headshot-MichelleMulholland-300x300.jpg
-      name: Michelle Mulholland
     - name: Salim Razawi
       credit: Artistic Producer
       bio: "**Salim Razawi** *(he/him)* is an Afghan-American theatre maker who is